 Diversity in the Psychology Department

 The Psychology Department at Ohio University values the variety of perspectives and knowledge that diversity brings to our community.
-The department is committed to promoting diversity in research, teaching, and student recruitment by embracing the ADDRESSING model.
-Through embracing this model, the department hopes to encourage research and coursework that is relevant to all individuals, including those from diverse backgrounds.
+The department is committed to promoting diversity in research, teaching, and student recruitment in all its forms – identity, culture, background, experience, status, abilities, and opinions.
+Consistent with the ADDRESSING model, diversity includes, but is not limited to: age, developmental disabilities, acquired disabilities, religion, ethnicity, sexual orientation, socioeconomic status, indigenous group membership, nationality, gender, and gender identity.

-- Attracting faculty, students, and staff of diverse backgrounds to our department and departmental programs.
+- Recruiting and retaining faculty, students, and staff of diverse backgrounds to our department and departmental programs.

-- Incorporating diversity as a topic in our academic curriculum.
+- Incorporating diversity and principles of inclusivity in our academic curriculum.

 - Enhancing awareness of diversity issues through ongoing research and training.

 The Psychology Department acknowledges and denounces the systemic oppression caused by white supremacy and institutional racism that has led to the marginalization and violence against Black, Indigenous, and other People of Color.